imranhsayed/react-workshop/README.md

-## React Workshop
+# React Workshop

-:hammer_and_pick: :fire: This is a workshop for learning how to build React Applications.
+:fire: This is a workshop for learning how to build React Applications.

 ## Before you Start
 I've branched the repo for individual topics.